 ure

-Before discussing the Candida Protocol, it is worth knowing that Candida (“yeast”, “thrush”) does not grow on normal skin.
+Before discussing the Candida Protocol, it is worth understanding that Candida (“yeast”, “thrush”) does not grow on normal skin.
 Therefore, if Candida is difficult to treat or returns after treatment, there is an underlying problem which is not being addressed.
+We would like to emphasize that Candida (“yeast, “thrush”) is diagnosed far too often, and in many cases is not really the problem.
 The underlying problem is usually a poor latch and damage caused to the skin.
 Even if the damage is not obvious, if there is soreness, there is damage.
-And why does the baby not latch on well?
-Because of:
+The key to understanding is: why does the baby not latch on well?

-“Technique” of positioning and latching the baby on
+“Technique” of positioning and latching the baby on.
+See: http://ibconline.ca/painful-breastfeeding1/and http://ibconline.ca/latch-quiz/

-More than occasional use of artificial nipples such as bottles and nipple shields
+More than occasional use of artificial nipples such as bottles and nipple shields.
+See http://ibconline.ca/nipple-shields/

 Whatever the cause of sore nipples in your case, it is important to get the best latch possible.
 Even if the cause of sore nipples is Candida (yeast, thrush), improving the latch can decrease the pain.
 With the “ideal” latch, the baby covers more of the areola (brown or darker part of the breast) with his lower lip than the upper lip.
 Note also that the baby’s nose does not touch the breast.
 Of course, it is not always easy to change the latch of the baby older than 3 or 4 months, but it is worth a try, and it often does help.
-Also see our videos showing how to latch on a baby.
+Also see this blog http://ibconline.ca/the-asymmetric-latch/ showing how to latch on a baby.
+See also the latch quiz: http://ibconline.ca/latch-quiz/.
 For a fuller description of how to get the baby to latch on well, see the information sheet “Latching and Feeding Management”.

 An infection due to Candida albicans can be difficult to diagnose and mothers should not attempt to do so on their own.
-The pain due to Candida albicans is often confused with pain due to poor latching and/or pain due to vasospasm/Raynaud’s phenomenon.
+The pain due to Candida albicans is often confused with pain due to poor latching and/or pain due to vasospasm/Raynaud’s phenomenon See this video clip.
 Furthermore, more than one cause of sore nipples may be the source of your pain.
 A good practitioner will help you to differentiate between these conditions.

 For Nipple Pain: Treatment applied to the nipple(s)